MicrosoftDocs/azure-docs/articles/deployment-environments/how-to-create-configure-dev-center.md

 ---
-title: Create and configure a dev center for Azure Deployment Envrionments by using the Azure CLI
+title: Create and configure a dev center for Azure Deployment Environments by using the Azure CLI
 titleSuffix: Azure Deployment Environments
 description: Learn how to create and access an environment in an Azure Deployment Environments project using Azure CLI.
 author: renato-marciano